Rhovian/evm-security-reports/frax/README.md

 [xERC-4626](https://github.com/fei-protocol/ERC4626/blob/main/src/xERC4626.sol)

 *An "xToken" popularized by SushiSwap with xSUSHI is a single-sided autocompounding token rewards module.*

-## Super
-Gives access to the immediate parent contract from which the current contract is derived.

-## Elliptic Curve Cryptography
-TBI

-## Boneh-Lynn-Shacham (BLS)
-TBI

 # Findings not covered in detail